etlbox/etlbox.website/newdoks/content/en/api/etlbox.dataflow.transformations/crossjoin-3.md

   <div><span class="xref">ETLBox.DataFlow.DataFlowSource&lt;TOutput&gt;.SourceBlock</span></div>
   <a id="ETLBox_DataFlow_Transformations_CrossJoin_3_TaskName_" data-uid="ETLBox.DataFlow.Transformations.CrossJoin`3.TaskName*"></a>
   <h4 id="ETLBox_DataFlow_Transformations_CrossJoin_3_TaskName" data-uid="ETLBox.DataFlow.Transformations.CrossJoin`3.TaskName">TaskName</h4>
-  <div class="markdown level1 summary"><p>A name to identify the task or component.
-Every component or task comes
-with a default name that can be overwritten.</p>
+  <div class="markdown level1 summary"><p>The CrossJoin allows you to combine every record from one input with every record from the other input.
+The input for the first table will be loaded into memory before join starts.
+Then every incoming row will be joined with every row of the InMemory-Table using the CrossJoinFunc function.
+The InMemory target should always be the target of the smaller amount of data to reduce memory consumption and processing time.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
-  <h5 class="decalaration">Declaration</h5>
+  <h5 class="declaration">Declaration</h5>
 {{< /rawhtml >}}

 ```C#